raf13lol/raf13lol/README.md

 i can code in like c#, js, haxe, definitely more but too lazy (python for example idk)

-any repo of mine that starts with `Xthing-` basically is just a "random" thing in X that i did/am doing (not likely doing)
+any repo of mine that starts with `Xthing-` basically is just a "random" thing in/for X that i did/am doing (not likely doing)

 that's about it